chris-barney/home/src/pages/index.md

   relationships and serving as a reliable resource to assist with any issues.
 He maintains a commitment to the values of integrity, truth, and honesty above all else.
-shortBiography: "Based in Phoenix, Arizona, Chris Barney is a Senior Sales and Marketing Consultant who draws on nearly a decade of experience.
-Currently, he is a Senior Specialist for Advanced Client Solutions at ReputationDefender in Tempe, a company that provides online reputation management and marketing solutions.
-Chris is responsible for developing and implementing sales strategies in both inbound and outbound capacities for clients worldwide. "
+shortBiography: An experienced marketing consultant and sales professional who resides in Phoenix, Arizona, Chris Barney serves as a Senior Specialist for Advanced Client Solutions at the Tempe-based online reputation management and marketing firm ReputationDefender.
+In 2016, he joined the company as an Account Manager and oversaw between 400-500 marketing and reputation projects.
+  Responsible for bringing in $660,000 annually in renewal bookings, he surpassed 100% quota in his first month straight out of training.
 showRecentPosts: false
 ---